testzzu/GPEML/content/attending/meeting-rooms-and-floor-plans.md

 - Accessibility paths and elevator locations
 - Registration desk hours and help-desk locations

-Please revisit this page closer to the workshop for the latest layouts.
+Please revisit this page closer to the symposium for the latest layouts.